akblakney/Von-Neumann-randomness-extractor/README.md

 `$ ./vn_keyboard output_file`

-Note: this is not a very efficient way to generate random numbers, as you have to press enter 16 times on average to generate a single byte of random data.
+Note: this is not a very efficient way to generate random numbers, as you have to press enter 32 times on average to generate a single byte of random data.
+This is because there are 8 bits in a byte, two bits must be considered at a time to produce one bit of output, and on average half of the attempts to generate a bit will fail.
+Thus 8 x 2 x 2 = 32.
 I think it is interesting nonetheless.